tstack/lnav/docs/source/performance.rst

 file and go to line 10 million.

 * :code:`lnav` displays the UI immediately and shows progress while loading the file.
+The medium-sized memory footprint is due to :code:`lnav` creating an index entry for each line in the file.
+The index allows for immediate jumps to different parts of the log by time, log level, and line number.
 * :code:`vim` loads the entire file without providing any feedback during the process.
+The large memory footprint is due to :code:`vim` loading the entire file into memory.
 * :code:`less` displays the start of the file immediately, but gives no feedback when scanning to the end of the file.
+  The small memory footprint means there is no index and :code:`less` needs to scan the file for many operations.

 Searching
 ---------